PHPirates/django-template/readme.md

 print(get_random_string(50, chars))
 ```
 * Make sure to keep this file secret.
 Also don't forget to check `DEBUG = False` in here.
 * While you're there, also add your website domain to `ALLOWED_HOSTS` in the base settings.
+Be sure to add your server's ip address as well if you want to debug with that!

 ## Setting up a virtual environment